 Our faculty is one of our greatest strengths: They’re not only talented educators who have taught at some of the nation’s most prestigious institutions, but also working professionals fully immersed in their fields.
 They share insights from their professional lives in the classroom and work closely with their students to craft an educational experience that aligns with student goals, employer expectations, and marketplace trends.
 Our students graduate with relevant knowledge, excellent communication and analytical skills, and valuable experience gained from having already put their education into action in real-world contexts.

-By earning a master’s degree in Public Administration, Professional Communication or Information Technology from the School of Professional Studies, our students gain the preparation they need to achieve their career goals — whether in the public, private, or nonprofit sectors.
+By earning a master’s degree in Public Administration, Professional Communication, Information Technology, Data Analytics, or Project Management from the School of Professional Studies, our students gain the preparation they need to achieve their career goals — whether in the public, private, or nonprofit sectors.

 Sample Capstone Projects

 - YWCA – As part of their Capstone experience, students worked for three months with a local affiliate of the Young Women’s Christian Association (YWCA), a national nonprofit focused on empowering young women and strengthening communities.
 The team evaluated the nonprofit’s funding model and developed a set of recommendations to improve donor retention.
 These recommendations proved vital to the nonprofit’s 5-year strategic planning efforts.

 - City of Worcester – Clark graduate students helped perform an extensive research project to evaluate drug prevention programs in our home city.
 The group compared traditional and contemporary approaches targeted at teenagers to determine the most effective methods for preventing drug use.
 At the conclusion of their study, our students’ findings were presented to local law enforcement and the district attorney’s office.